cjs226/git_to_chef/README.md

   * Send a Pull Request and collaborate
   * Edit/test more, if needed
   * Merge the Pull Request to Master
-  * Manually run git_to_push as an upload that will:
+  * Manually run git_to_chef as an upload that will:
     * Pull from Git
     * Upload new(er) cookbooks
     * Freeze new(er) cookbooks